spacetelescope/stpipe/docs/source/model_library.rst

 depends on how the subclass implements ``AbstractModelLibrary._load_asn``, it is required that the association metadata dictionary contain a "members" list.
-This can be inspected via ``library.asn["products"][0]["members"]`` and must contain a dictionary for each "member" including key value pairs for:
+This can be inspected via ``library.asn["products"][0]["members"]`` and must contain a dictionary for each "member" including key-value pairs for:

 - "expname" for the exposure name, with a string value corresponding to the name of the file for this member